All posts

 "Vendor reserves the right to adjust pricing at any time upon 30 days written notice to Customer.
 Customer's continued use of the Services following such notice constitutes acceptance of the adjusted pricing."

 Annual SaaS price increases of 5–15% have become normalized.
-Over a 3-year term at 10% annual increases, a $2,000/month contract becomes a $2,662/month contract — $7,872 more per year than you budgeted, for the same service.
-Over 5 years at 15%, you're paying double.
+Over a 3-year term at 10% annual increases, a $2,000/month contract becomes a $2,662/month contract — $7,872 more per year than the original budget, for the same service.
+Over 5 years at 15%, the price doubles.

 4. Unilateral Right to Modify Agreement Terms